 Skip to main content

-Looking for an Airalo alternative?
-We tested 7 eSIM providers head-to-head.
-Compare Holafly, Saily, Nomad, Ubigi, and more for coverage, pricing, and features.
+We tested 8 eSIM providers across 15+ countries.
+Holafly, Saily, Nomad, Ubigi, Simify, and more compared on coverage, pricing, speed, and features.

-We’ve tested 7 Airalo alternatives across 15+ countries over the past 6 months, running 200+ speed tests and comparing pricing, features, and real-world reliability.
+We’ve tested 8 eSIM providers across 15+ countries over the past 6 months, running 200+ speed tests and comparing pricing, features, and real-world reliability.
 Every provider on this list is one we’ve personally used while traveling — no spec-sheet reviews here.

-Here’s the quick version: Holafly is the best alternative if you need unlimited data.
+Here’s the quick version: Holafly is the best choice if you need unlimited data.
 Saily wins on price.
 Nomad eSIM is the easiest entry point for first-timers.
 Read on for the full breakdown.

-Before we dive into individual reviews, here’s how the top alternatives stack up against each other — and against Airalo itself.
+Before we dive into individual reviews, here’s how all 8 providers stack up against each other.

-Feature Holafly Saily Nomad eSIM Ubigi Yesim aloSIM Roamless
+Feature Saily Nomad eSIM Simify Holafly Ubigi Yesim aloSIM Roamless

-Visit Holafly Visit Saily Visit Nomad eSIM Visit Ubigi Visit Yesim Visit aloSIM Visit Roamless
+Visit Saily Visit Nomad eSIM Visit Simify Visit Holafly Visit Ubigi Visit Yesim Visit aloSIM Visit Roamless

-Now let’s break down each alternative in detail.
+Now let’s break down each provider in detail.

 1. Holafly — Best for Unlimited Data